 Definition of a disadvantage – what is bothering you as a result

-Using both definitions, you can successfully create a proper problem statement.
+So, using both definitions, you can successfully create a proper problem statement.
 The expected format of the problem statement might be:

 “Because of a failure, I cannot do something that I want” or “Because of a failure, I must do something that I don’t want”

-How to create “Problem Statement” using PRIZ Creative Thinking Platform.
+So, how to create “Problem Statement” using PRIZ Creative Thinking Platform.

-Click on the ORANGE button “ONLINE PLATFORM” to get to the platform.
+First, click on the ORANGE button “ONLINE PLATFORM” to get to the platform.

-You will be navigated to the LOG IN / SIGN UP page.
+Hence, you navigate to the LOG IN / SIGN UP page.

-Log In using your email and password if you already have an account.
+Clearly, Log In using your email and password if you already have an account.
 You can also Log In with your GOOGLE or LinkedIn accounts.

 * Please Sign Up if you do not have an account.